trevorsharp/youtubecast-videoserver/README.md

 # YouTubeCast Video Server

-Video server to download and host high quality video files for YouTubeCast.
+Video server to serve high quality video for YouTubeCast.
 Unfamiliar with YouTubeCast? — Go to [youtubecast.com](https://youtubecast.com) to check it out!

 ## Features

-- Download YouTube videos at 1080p and above
+- Serve YouTube videos at 1080p and above
 - Automatically download new videos on your server when your YouTubeCast feed updates
-- Serve videos from your server to your podcast app at full quality via YouTubeCast feed
+- Serve videos from YouTube or your server to your podcast app at full quality via YouTubeCast feed

+## Quality Options

+### Available directly with YouTubeCast

+- 720p
+- 360p
+- Audio Only

+### Available only with YouTubeCast Video Server

+- Adaptive Quality\*
+- 2160p\*
+- 1440p\*
+- 1080p
+- 480p

+\*Downloading and transcoding required on server for 1440p and 2160p

 ## Self-Hosted Setup Using Docker